 For students entering the ACCEL Nursing program in Plymouth for Fall 2019 or Milton for January 2020 the fixed tuition based on 2018 rates is approximately $55,350 ($1107 per credit x 50 credits).

 The finalized rate for Fall 2019 - Spring 2020 will be determined in May 2019.

-The application window for the cohort beginning in Milton in January 2020 is now open.
+The application window for the cohort beginning in Milton in January is open from February 1 through June 30.

-The application window for the cohort beginning in Plymouth in Fall 2020 will open on/about September 1, 2019.
+The application window for the cohort beginning in Plymouth in the Fall is open from September 1 through January 31.

 For a January start:

 All applications are reviewed after July 1 and admission decisions are communicated to applicants in mid-August.
 If you apply for financial aid, Curry's Student Financial Services Office will notify you after you are accepted about eligibility for a financial aid award.